flowtsohg/mdx-m3-viewer/README.md

 You get back a promise, which will resolve to either the MDX model, or to undefined if any error occured.

-When the MDX file loads, it also loads internal resources, like its textures, so the viewer will attempt to fetch `texture.blp`.\
+When the MDX model loads, it also loads internal resources, like its textures, so the viewer will attempt to fetch `texture.blp`.\
-If the server knows that is a path relative to `Resources/` then all is fine.\
+If the server knows this is a relative path to `Resources/` then all is fine.\
 It is typically a lot easier and more dynamic to control the paths on the client though.\
 This is done with "path solvers" - functions that, given a source to load from, such as a path, can modify it and return the actual source to load from.\
-It will probably make more sense with code - let's call the load such that the texture is actually fetched from the correct path: `Resources/texture.blp`.
+It will probably make more sense with code - let's load the model again, with the texture fetch asking for the correct path: `Resources/texture.blp`.
 ```javascript
 function pathSolver(path) {
   return "Resources/" + path;